DrAdrianDC/Portfolio-for-Data-Science/Project-1-Breast Cancer Classification with SVM/README.md

-## Project-1 Breast Cancer Classification with SVM
+## Project-1 Breast Cancer Classification

 This repository contains code for a breast cancer classification project using Support Vector Machines (SVM).
 The code demonstrates how to preprocess the data, train an SVM model, and evaluate its performance.